Monday, May 31, 2010

 Cool the liquid down with the last third of the chicken stock before adding the chicken piece.
 Simmer for about 45 minutes to cook the chicken, skimming often.

-While everything is simmering, turn the carrots and turnips, trim the green beans.
+While everything is simmering, turn the carrots and turnips, and trim the green beans.
 For the leek, clean it under running water.
 Cut off the green part.
 Cut the white part into two pieces.
 Rinse again and tie to keep it together.
 Put these two pieces into the marmite.
 Cover partially, and keep it simmering.

 In a separate pot, bring water to a boil and salt until it tastes like salty water.
 Prepare an ice bath.
 Blanch, then dry the green beans.